Francis Stuart: Involvement with the Third Reich

 It was also during the 1930s that Stuart became friendly with German Intelligence (Abwehr) agent Helmut Clissmann and his Irish wife Elizabeth.
 Clissmann was working for the German Academic Exchange Service and the Deutsche Akademie (DA).
 He was facilitating academic exchanges between Ireland and the Third Reich but also forming connections which might be of benefit to the Abwehr.
-Clissmann was also a representative of the Nazi Auslandorganisation (AO) – the Nazi Party's foreign organisation – in pre-war Ireland.
+Clissmann was also a representative of the Nazi Auslandorganisation (AO) – the Nazi Party's foreign organization – in pre-war Ireland.

-Stuart was also friendly with the head of the German Legation in Dublin, Dr Eduard Hempel, largely as a result of Maud Gonne MacBride's rapport with him.
+Stuart was also friendly with the head of the German Foreign Office Legation in Dublin, Dr Eduard Hempel, largely as a result of Maud Gonne MacBride's rapport with him.
 By 1938 Stuart was seeking a way out of his marriage and the provincialism of Irish life.
 Iseult intervened with Clissmann to arrange for Stuart to travel to Germany to give a series of academic lectures in conjunction with the DA.
 Stuart travelled to Germany in April 1939 and was hosted by Professor Walter F. Schirmer, the senior member of the English faculty with the DA and Berlin University.
 He visited Munich, Hamburg, Bonn and Cologne.
-After his lecture tour, he accepted an appointment as lecturer in English and Irish literature at Berlin University to begin in 1940.
+After his lecture tour, he accepted an appointment as a lecturer in English and Irish literature at Friedrich Wilhelm University to begin in 1940.
 At this time, under the Nuremberg Laws, the German academic system had barred Jews.

 In July 1939, Stuart returned home to Laragh and confirmed at the outbreak of war in September that he would still take the place in Berlin.
 When Stuart's plans for travelling to Germany were finalised, he received a visit from his brother-in-law, Seán MacBride, following the seizure of an IRA radio transmitter on 29 December 1939 which had been used to contact Germany.
 Stuart, MacBride, Seamus O'Donovan, and IRA Chief of Staff Stephen Hayes then met at O'Donovan's house.
 Stuart was told to take a message to Abwehr HQ in Berlin.

 He arrived in Berlin in January 1940.
-Upon arrival he delivered the IRA message and had some discussion with the Abwehr on conditions in Ireland and the fate of the IRA-Abwehr radio link.
+Upon arrival, he delivered the IRA message and had some discussion with the Abwehr on conditions in Ireland and the fate of the IRA–Abwehr radio link.
 He also reactivated his acquaintance with Abwehr asset Helmut Clissmann who was acting as an advisor to SS Colonel Dr Edmund Veesenmayer.
 Through Clissmann, Stuart was introduced to Sonderführer Kurt Haller.
 Around August 1940, Stuart was asked by Haller if he would participate in Operation Dove and he agreed, although he was later dropped in favour of Frank Ryan.
 While Stuart maintained contact with Ryan until his death in June 1944, there's no record of any further involvement by him with the Abwehr.